Why do I need travel insurance for Majorca?

-Yes.
-The Balearic Islands, to which Majorca belongs, are part of Spain - so your European Health Insurance Card (EHIC) will cover you while you’re on holiday there.
+The Balearic Islands, to which Majorca belongs, are part of Spain - so a European Health Insurance Card (EHIC) will cover you while you’re on holiday there.

-The EHIC scheme is designed to give visitors to member countries access to the same state-subsidised healthcare that citizens of those countries would receive.
-This means that whatever free healthcare a native of Majorca would expect to get if they fell ill, you should get too.
+The EHIC scheme is designed to give EU visitors to member countries access to the same state-subsidised healthcare that citizens of those countries would receive.
+This means that whatever free healthcare a native of Majorca would expect to get if they fell ill, an EHIC holder should get too.

 Top travel tips for Majorca